DominicMachado/DominicMachado.github.io/clas-141-f20/schedule-clas141-f20.md

 ### Monday, September 14
 - The Problem of Ancient Evidence, Part 2
 - **Homework (due before class)**:  Read the accounts of [Thucydides](https://scaife.perseus.org/reader/urn:cts:greekLit:tlg0003.tlg001.perseus-eng6:6.54-6.59/) and [Aristotle](http://perseus.uchicago.edu/perseus-cgi/citequery3.pl?dbname=GreekFeb2011&getid=1&query=Arist.%20Ath.%20Pol.%2018) about the murder of Hippias.
-In your commonplace book, jot down three pieces of evidence that appear to conflict with one another.
-What do you think might explain these differences?
+In your commonplace book, jot down three pieces of evidence that appear to conflict with one another and what you think might explain these differences.

 ### Wednesday, September 16
+- The Problem of Ancient Evidence, Part 3
+- Source Analysis Project Released
+- **Homework (due before class)**: Read the sources on the [Lelantine War](https://drive.google.com/file/d/1OL8DTs27ZWk3j3xCKSy7jaIhKAiec5dm/view?usp=sharing) and watch the video of me analyzing them.
+Jot down three questions about my analysis in your commonplace book for further discussion in class.

+### Friday, September 18
-- The Fundamental Divisions of Greek Society, Part 1
+- The Fundamental Divisions of Greek Society
 - **Homework (due before class)**: Read the [Gortyn code](https://diotima-doctafemina.org/translations/anthologies/womens-life-in-greece-and-rome-selections/iv-legal-status-in-the-greek-world/76-laws-relating-to-women/) carefully.
 In your commonplace book, jot down all of the different social divisions that you see embedded in the legal code of Gortyn.

-### Friday, September 18
-- The Fundamental Divisions of Greek Society, Part 2
-- **Homework (due before class)**: Assignment #1 due.

 [Back to top.](#top)